A global lesson from Britain's crumbling Conservative Party - ExBulletin

 How loyal are your voters?

 One of the reasons Johnson won was his uniqueness as a candidate, whose charismatic, outsider personality appealed to an unusually large portion of the population.
 He made achieving Brexit the central issue of his 2019 campaign and managed to convince 74% of voters who had voted in favor of leaving the EU.
-In doing so, he not only won back the support of anti-EU and anti-immigration voters, but he also attracted socially conservative voters away from the Labor Party, Britain's main left-wing party, in part by adopting an economic stance more progressive.
+In doing so, he not only won back the support of anti-EU and anti-immigration voters, but he also alienated socially conservative voters from the Labor Party, Britain's main left-wing party, in part by adopting a more progressive economic stance.

 But there is another important factor, experts say, what they call identity polarization.
-It’s the force that helped Donald Trump maintain strong support among voters despite the violent Jan.
-6 uprising, multiple criminal cases and years of norm-shattering rhetoric and actions.
+It is the force that helped Donald Trump maintain strong support among voters despite the violent uprising of January 6, 2021, multiple criminal cases, and years of rhetoric and actions that shattered norms.

-In the USA, identities are more and more stacked, race, religion, geographic location, and education all align with partisan identity.
+Identities in the United States are increasingly complex, with race, religion, geography, and education all aligning with partisan identity.
 With so much at stake, voters on one side easily come to see the other as their enemy.
 As a result, partisan affiliations are very tenacious: American voters rarely change sides.
 Elections tend to be decided by a small number of undecided voters and turnout.

 As a result, British political support is much more fluid.
-The 2019 Conservative coalition has proven fragile: only 43% of 2019 Conservative voters plan to vote for the party in the next general election, according to a recent report.
-YouGov survey.
-The situation looks even worse for the Conservatives among the voters who supported the Brexit camp in the EU referendum: their first choice today is Reform UK, a new far-right party co-founded by arch-Brexist Nigel Farage, and their second choice was Work.
-The Conservatives rose to third place with only 27% of voters in favor of Brexit.
+The 2019 Conservative coalition has proven fragile: only 43% of 2019 Conservative voters plan to vote for the party in the next general election, according to a recent YouGov poll.
+Things look even worse for the party among voters who supported Leave in the EU referendum: their top choice today is Reform UK, a new far-right party co-founded by arch-Brexiteer Nigel Farage, and their second choice was Work.
+The Conservatives rose to third place with just 27 percent of support from Brexit voters.

 This is partly due to widespread dissatisfaction with the state of life in Britain.
 Families have been hit hard by inflation and rising costs of living.
 Health and education systems, as well as other social services, are collapsing after years of austerity policies by conservative governments.
-For most voters, several polls As shown by the fact that these issues are more important than immigration or social change.
+For most voters, as several polls show, these issues are more important than immigration or social change.

 But the scale of the 2019 Conservative election coalition may have obscured the party's weak support among new voters, said Jane Green, a professor at the University of Oxford and one of the leading researchers at the B.C.
 Election Study, a long-term survey of conservative voters. beliefs and behaviors of voters.